DragonBet

 10. On GamStop?
 DragonBet is on GamStop.

 DragonBet, self-described as “The Bookmaker of Wales,” was an offline brand long before it was an online one, and originally specialised in Welsh horse racing.
 When it first moved to the online sphere a few years ago, it did so as a product of a delightfully named company called E.G.G.
 Limited, which we understand to have links to the family that founded the DragonBet brand.
-For whatever reason (perhaps it cracked under the pressure), E.G.G. decided that managing online betting brands wasn’t for them, and so DragonBet joined the successful Playbook Gaming Limited platform in 2023.
-Is it better or worse off for the move, and how is it getting on now a little time has passed?
+For whatever reason (perhaps it cracked under the pressure), E.G.G. decided that managing online betting brands wasn’t for them, and so DragonBet joined the successful Playbook Gaming Limited platform in 2023, and then came off it again in 2025.
+Is it better or worse off for those moves, and how is it getting on now a little time has passed?
 Let’s see.

 DragonBet sister sites homepage